Mating in Alpacas

 Alpacas do not have seasons as they are induced ovulators; thought to be brought into ovulation by the act of mating.
 Therefore, it is important to manage mating times effectively here in the UK to avoid winter births & plan for spring births.
-Cria born in Spring and Summer gain weight faster (usually weighing 35-45KG at weaning) than those born in autumn (weighing 21-26KG at weaning).
+Cria born in Spring and Summer gain weight faster and can be weaned a little sooner than those born in Autumn.

 How do you know if an alpaca is pregnant?

 A ‘spit off’ is the term used for a method of pregnancy determination using behavioural testing.
 In simple terms, a male is presented to the female and if she sits, she is not pregnant, but if she turns & spits at the male, she is usually pregnant!
 This behavioural testing is accurate around 85% of the time.
-Otherwise, ultrasound scanning is possible from 60+ days.
-Further information on how to carry out successful matings and pregnancy testing can be found in our E-Guide or, if you intend to build a business around breeding alpacas, we can highly recommend Claire Whitehead's Camelid Reproduction & Cria Care course for in depth training on everything from common infertility issues to how to correct malpresentation of cria during labour.
+Otherwise, ultrasound scanning is possible from 30 days.
+If you intend to build a business around breeding alpacas, we highly recommend attending a Breeding & Birthing Course.

 How long are alpacas pregnant for?